 Prior to serving as Sector Upper Mississippi River’s Deputy Sector Commander from June 2018 to May 2020, CDR Scott most recently served as Training Officer at Training Center Cape May, NJ, and was responsible for indoctrinating more than 4000 recruits annually in the service’s only enlisted accession point.
 From 2015-2018, his 135-member Training Division graduated one-third of the present day enlisted workforce, marking the Service’s largest post-9/11 accessions surge.
 He was also detailed by the Force Readiness Command (FORCECOM) to lead the CG’s SAPR II Command Cadre Course development, and was appointed as FORCECOM’s senior project manager to support a DCMS-chartered Human Capital Strategy priority to better attract, train, and retain talent in the critically-short Aviation Survival Technician Rating.

-CDR Scott’s personal awards include the Meritorious Service Medal, Commendation Medal (4), Achievement Medal, and Commandant’s Letter of Commendation Ribbon Bar (2).
-His education includes a M.S. in Instructional Systems from Florida State University, and Advanced Certificates in Human Performance Technology and Organizational Leadership & Ethics from Spring Hill College in Mobile, AL. Originally from Abingdon, MD, he and his wife Kelly have a daughter Kyla (10), and two sons, Josh (8) and Jericho (7).
+CDR Scott’s personal awards include the Meritorious Service Medal, four CG Commendation Medals, a CG Achievement Medal, and two Commandant’s Letter of Commendation Ribbon Bars.
+His education includes a M.S. in Instructional Systems from Florida State University, and Advanced Certificates in Human Performance Technology and Organizational Leadership & Ethics from Spring Hill College in Mobile, AL. Originally from Abingdon, MD, he and his wife Kelly have a daughter Kyla (11), and two sons, Josh (9) and Jericho (7).

 CDR Christian J. Barger